 As essential businesses, grocery stores have remained open for the duration of the enhanced community quarantine in Luzon.
 Over the past three weeks, grocery stores have been busy catering to consumer demand and making sure that sanitation measures are strictly implemented.

-The Department of Trade and Industry (DTI) has put down several policies in order to make sure that grocery operations remain streamlined and safe for staff and shoppers.
+The Department of Trade and Industry (DTI) has laid down several policies in order to ensure that grocery operations are streamlined and safe for staff and shoppers.
 To prevent panic buying, five days after the declaration of the quarantine, DTI announced a limit on the number of products each person can buy.
 The department has also implemented a price freeze on goods in order to keep essentials available to the people who need them.

-DTI Secretary Ramon Lopez has also been working closely with LGUs to ensure that individual sellers and establishments will not abuse policies, with a special attention on no-hoarding and price freeze policies.
-Any person found in violation will be fined and could face imprisonment for up to 15 years.
+DTI Secretary Ramon Lopez has also been working closely with LGUs to secure that individual sellers and establishments will not abuse policies, with a special attention on no-hoarding and price freeze policies.
+Any person found violating these will be fined and could face imprisonment for up to 15 years.

 In a circular dated Mar.
 29, the DTI also urged groceries and pharmacies to prioritize senior citizens.
 Stores must provide assistance to elderly customers, assign a senior citizens lane for checkout, and if possible, designate an exclusive period for senior citizens to shop (although if they don’t make it within the allotted hours, they will still be prioritized ahead of ordinary buyers).